-Everyone walking in slow motion through a dull sound as if a bomb had just gone off and temporarily impaired their hearing, backpacks scraping along the floor, a few kids jumping and throwing their old textbooks up in the air in true belief that they will never have to learn anything ever again “freedom” they shout!
+Everyone walking in slow motion through a dull sound as if a bomb had just gone off and temporarily impaired their hearing, backpacks scraping along the floor, a few kids jumping and throwing their old textbooks up in the air in the true belief that they will never have to learn anything ever again “freedom” they shout!
 Then, of course, we can't forget that one kid whose school shirt is off already, it being whirled around in the air and their tie around their head like they "Education Rambo".

 The little kiddy winkles all stood there, taking in a deep breath and ask themselves “what now?”